-When treatment for heart valve disease includes surgery, it can be performed by traditional surgery or minimally invasive balloon valvuloplasty.
+When treatment for heart valve disease includes surgery, it can be traditional or a minimally invasive procedure known as balloon valvuloplasty.

 What Happens During Traditional Heart Valve Surgery?

 You’ll get medicine to help you sleep, and a surgeon will make a cut down the center of your sternum (also called your breastbone) so they can reach your heart.
 They’ll then repair or replace the heart valves that need it.

 What Happens During Minimally Invasive Heart Valve Surgery?

 It’s done through smaller cuts.
 This type of surgery lowers:

 - Blood loss